shyjuk/azure-docs/articles/active-directory/saas-apps/docusign-tutorial.md

     ![TXT_token](media/docusign-tutorial/txt_token.png)

 10. Configure your DNS provider with the **TXT Token** by following these steps:

-	i.
-Navigate to your domain's DNS record management page. ii.
+    a.
+Navigate to your domain's DNS record management page.
+    b.
 Add a new TXT record.
-	iii.
+    c.
 Name: @ or *
-	iv.
+    d.
 Text: paste the **TXT Token** value, which you copied from the earlier step.
-	v.
+    e.
 TTL: Default or 1 hour / 3600 seconds

 11. On the domain solutions page, select **Identity Providers**.